R3DRUN3/sploitcraft/llm/data-exfiltration/chat-gpt/README.md

 ## Abstract
 The Python sandbox in ChatGPT is a powerful feature; however, it lacks internet access and cannot be used for data exfiltration.
-Fortunately, another tool in the ecosystem, the browser functionality, helps address this limitation.
+Fortunately, another tool in the ecosystem, the browser functionality, helps address this limitation, as demonstrated by [*this paper*](https://arxiv.org/pdf/2406.00199).
 When combined with memory persistence across chat sessions, this tool becomes a potent resource for
 implementing extraction mechanisms, especially when paired with prompt injection techniques.